Want to learn new ways to make extra money?

 Who Should Use Dave Ramsey’s Baby Steps?

 Dave Ramsey provides a color-by-number solution to improving your financial life.
 He recommends that people strictly follow his plan to save money, with few or no allowances.

 This might work for some people, especially those who are confused about determining the best solutions for their financial situation.
 Since this describes many Americans, it helps explain why Dave Ramsey is so popular.
 It’s easier to be told, step-by-step, what to do rather than combing through the available advice and information and making a decision.

 The reality, however, is that, even if you disagree with some of his advice or the order of the steps, you can use and adapt Dave Ramsey’s Baby Steps for your own situation.
 You don’t necessarily need to follow his steps exactly or precisely.
 If you would feel more comfortable with a larger starter emergency fund, for example, or using credit cards to responsibly earn rewards, you can do so.

 You can choose to use his advice as a guideline or roadmap rather than an exact plan, but his advice is a good starting point for anyone looking to take control of their finances.

 12 Realistic Ways to Pay Off Debt Quickly

 Looking for ways to get out of debt quickly?
-This list covers 10+ essential tips for how to pay off your debt fast and tools to help, so you can get your money situation under control once and for all.
+This list covers 12 essential tips for paying off your debt (and provides tools to help), so you can get your money situation under control once and for all.